 MS Bremen cruise ship was built in 1990 as "Frontier Spirit" at Mitsubishi Shipyard in Kobe, Japan and has been operated by Hapag Lloyd company since 1993.
 In 2003 the Bremen ship discovered a previously uncharted Antarctic island, later named Bremen Island.
 MS Bremen was successfully featured in the Killer Waves TV show.
-In 2006 she ran the Northwest Passage by the help of satellite images informing where sea ice was.
+In 2006, the liner did Northwest Passage cruise using real-time satellite data about sea ice locations.

 Cruise itinerary program

-Staterooms onboard feature luxurious amenities like dvd player, flat screen television, individual air conditioning, minibar, in-room safe and plush bathrobe.
+MS Bremen has a total of 80 cabins (all of which Oceanview, 16 Balcony, 2 Suites) in 7 grades.
+Staterooms feature amenities like HDTV, DVD player, individual air conditioning, minibar, electronic safe box (in the closet), plush bathrobes.
 All staterooms are outside.
-Handicapped accessible cabins are also available.
-The suites feature balconies and private sitting areas.
+Handicapped (wheelchair-accessible) cabins are also available.
+All suites are with step-out balconies and large lounge areas.

 MS Bremen dining options include the Restaurant, featuring open seating breakfast and lunch and the more casual Lido Grill.